ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 standardized anatomical frameworks.
-These include two new pipelines: a velocity field–based interpolation model that enables continuous transformations across developmental timepoints of the DevCCF, and a template-based deep learning pipeline for brain extraction and parcellation requiring minimal annotated data.
-In addition, we include two modular pipelines for aligning multiplexed error-robust fluorescence in situ hybridization (MERFISH) and fMOST datasets to the Allen CCFv3.
+These include two new pipelines: a velocity field–based interpolation model that enables continuous transformations across developmental timepoints of the DevCCF, and a template-based deep learning pipeline for whole brain segmentation (i.e., brain extraction) and structural anatomical regional labeling of the brain (i.e., brain parcellation) requiring minimal annotated data.
+In addition, we include two modular pipelines for aligning MERFISH and fMOST datasets to the Allen CCFv3.
 These workflows were adapted and tailored using ANTsX tools to support collaborative efforts within the BICCN and are now made openly available in a reproducible format.
 To facilitate broader adoption, we also provide general guidance for customizing these strategies across imaging modalities and data types.
 We first introduce key components of the ANTsX toolkit, which provide a basis for all of the mapping workflows described here, and then detail the specific contributions made in each pipeline.